 Let’s start with your feet.
 First step is to assess the weather.
 Hot?
 Sandals are great.
 Colder?
 Think of something more covered.
 I have searched long and hard for footwear that I can walk in all day and not have to bust out the band aids.
-Old navy flip flops and the like are too flimsy for an entire Disney day.
+Old Navy flip flops and the like are too flimsy for an entire Disney day.
 That’s a recipe for aching feet, and a back that feels like its on fire.
 Some people can do it.
 I do not recommend it.
-If you’re commited to wearing flip flops, Reef Sandals are fabulous.
-They have arch support, a great cush, and several women’s styles have sparkle on the top… I mean, common.
+If you’re committed to wearing flip flops, Reef Sandals are fabulous.
+They have arch support, a great cushion, and several women’s styles have sparkle on the top… I mean, common.
 If you are willing to spend a little extra, Birkenstock sandals (specifically the Arizona and Gizeh) are fairly bulletproof.
 NOTE: even with the best of these shoes, you do NOT, I repeat, do NOT want to wear a brand new pair of shoes to Disney.
-It’s just too much walking .
-We recommend wearing them inside for at least a week before you go.
+It’s just too much walking.
+We recommend wearing new shoes inside for at least a week before you go.

-Now, this isn’t to say that you will definitely never get a blister (which is why I like to pack blister bandaids; they save the day!) or that your feet won’t hurt at the end of the day.
-But through much trial and error, I have found that the styles mentioned have been the most durable and comfortable for a 20 000 step day.
+Now, this isn’t to say that you will definitely never get a blister (which is why I like to pack blister band-aids; they save the day!) or that your feet won’t hurt at the end of the day.
+Through much trial and error, I have found that the styles mentioned have been the most durable and comfortable for a 20,000 step day.
 (Note: that’s a light estimate of how many steps you’re going to take).
-Also just having a spare pair of shoes to switch out can be a lifesaver.
+Also, just having a spare pair of shoes to switch out can be a lifesaver.
 I usually have two pairs for Disneyland, either sandals and a pair of close-toed or two different types of sandals.
 Having the option to trade gives your feet a break.
-You might have the most comfortable pair of walking sandals ever but when you are on your feet for 14 hours every shoe starts to hurt, so changing it up can give your tired feet a bit of respite.
-This is something I always used to do but we are now stroller free so I no longer find it to be an option.
+You might have the most comfortable pair of walking sandals ever, but when you are on your feet for 14 hours every shoe starts to hurt, so changing it up can give your tired feet a bit of respite.
+This is something I always used to do, but we are now stroller free so I no longer find it to be an option.
 So if your feet are hurting, pop an Advil around dinner time.

 Let’s say that the weather is a bit more cool, or you do not like wearing sandals.
 Casual runners with good arch support are a great option.
-Something to consider is fabric breath ability.
+Something to consider is fabric breathability.
 You want something that has some airflow, as well as something that dries quickly.
-There is nothing worse than getting soaked on the Grizzly Bear Rapids and then having to walk around in soaking shoes all day.
-And if you get cold and you are with a group, split the cost of a locker (follow the link to see the prices) and pop in a sweater and your evening shoes.
+There is nothing worse than getting soaked on the Grizzly River Run and then having to walk around in soaking wet shoes all day.
+If you get cold and you are with a group, split the cost of a locker (follow the link to see the prices) and pop in a sweater and your evening shoes.
 Change around dinner time.
 I find once the sun goes down, I want a sweater and closed toed shoes.

 If your hotel is close enough and you don’t want to pay for a locker, you can consider going back to change.
 I’m not a runners kind of gal… I’m really not.
 I find them ultra uncomfortable.
-My shoe pick is Natives, (these are great for the entire family.
-My son looooooves his), converse or keds.
-No socks, socks… totally up to you.
-They are light, durable, and you can go a size or two up if need be for your kids.
+My shoe picks are Natives, (these are great for the entire family… my son looooooves his!), Converse or Keds.
+Socks, no socks… totally up to you.
+They are light and durable, and you can go up a size or two if need be for your kids.

 I found that Body Glide is the best thing for Chub Rub.
 You have to apply it a few times a day for it to be effective, but it’s the size of a small deodorant and you can keep it in your bag to apply on the inner thigh.
 This was a lifesaver especially after having a wax , and kept me from getting ingrown hairs due to rubbing (just being honest here!).